 Since moving to Edinburgh in 2006, I have held a number of research management roles, including Politics and International Relations Research Convenor and REF Coordinator (2007-13), Deputy Dean of Research for the College of Arts, Humanities and Social Sciences (2011-14) and Director of Research for SSPS (2015-17).
 In 2017 I took on the role of REF Dean for the College, leading our submission of 18 Units of Assessment; and since January 2018 have served as Dean of Research, responsible for research strategy and support for over 2,000 academic staff across the Arts, Humanities and Social Sciences.

 I was elected a Fellow of the Royal Society of Edinburgh (2017), Fellow of the Academy of Social Sciences (2019) and Fellow of the British Academy (2019).
+From July 2021 I am taking up the role of Vice President (Public Policy) at the British Academy.

 Manufacturing Political Trust: Targets and Performance Measurement in Public Policy (Cambridge University Press, March 2018).
 Winner of the Political Studies Association Mackenzie Prize (Best Book in Political Science)